IainKnox/tetris-javascript/README.md

 ## Credits
-A big shout out to my mentor, Cans Sucullu for guiding me through the process and helping me thrash out the scope.
+A big shout out to my mentor, **Cans Sucullu** for guiding me through the process and helping me thrash out the scope.
 Always quick to point me in the right direction, offering assistance when necessary.

+I was also fortunate to have be aided by mentor, **Reuben Ferrante** who provided countless points of reference.

 The community on Slack, the help and feedback a student is able to receive from the peers and alumni is a really invaluable tool to have.